 Frequently Asked Questions

 That really depends on the mic.
 While USB mics generally provide good performance across the board, there are also some popular options that focus specifically on recording vocals.
 If you’re looking to record a podcast or engage in another type of voice recording, Yeti is a name you should pay close attention to.

 That depends on your setup.
 USB mics act as their own sound card, so you can get great sound quality regardless of the computer you’re using them on.
 If you’re on a budget and can’t invest in a computer with a heavy-duty sound card – or if you want the freedom to record wherever you go – then mics that use a USB cable are one of the top options.

 What Are USB Microphones Used For?

 Anything a traditional mic can be used for!
-USB mics are used for everything from streaming games or shooting YouTube videos to recording music or podcasts.
-Their mobile design and ability to hook up to any modern computer makes them a versatile choice.
+USB mics are used for everything from streaming games to shooting YouTube videos to recording music or podcasts.
+Their mobile design and ability to hook up to any modern computer make them a versatile choice.

 What Microphone Do You Use for Vocals?

 We particularly like the Blue Yeti.
 It offers three audio recording patterns in addition to the traditional cardioid pattern.
 This condenser microphone offers great audio quality and the ability to travel, and you can improve your professionalism even more by making an upgrade to the Blue Yeti Pro.